KevinLWorthington/Goweli/README.md

 - [Phosphor Icons](https://phosphoricons.com/) for the menu button icons
 - [Jothsa the Flexboxer at CodePen](https://codepen.io/Jothsa-the-flexboxer/pen/jOXbzod/) for the loading animation
 - [AngelSix on Youtube](https://www.youtube.com/@AngelSix/) for the AvaloniaUI tutorial
-- [Code:You](https://code-you.org/) program for the opportunity to build this capstone project
+- [Code:You](https://code-you.org/) program for the opportunity to build this capstone project and the resources and guidance

 ## AI and it's use in the project

-The phrase "don't trust the AI" was ever present in the development of this project.
+The phrase "don't trust the AI" (Thanks, Chris!) was ever present in the development of this project.
 I found it both helpful and frustrating.
 AI was most helpful in finding and explaining errors that I just couldn't see.
 If I found myself stuck on a problem, I could utilize multiple AI programs to help solve that problem.
 By using multiple AI models and cross- referencing the answers with documentation and results from online sources, I was often able to solve the issues I faced.